 When you are ready to relax, the pools are top-notch, and the fact that you can use the lazy river at the Signia by Hilton next door makes that part of the equation a no-brainer.

 If you have Hilton Honors points, cashing them in here is definitely worth it thanks to waived taxes and resort fees on award stays.
-And if you are a Hilton Aspire cardmember, this is a great location to use your annual $250 resort credit that can be used for anything that gets billed to your room — even a $165 steak.

 While breakfast for elites could be improved, there are so many other positives that outweigh that 1 negative.
 If you are considering a stay at the Waldorf Astoria Orlando, I would certainly recommend it.

 If you have any questions, leave them in the comments!

 The information regarding the Hilton Honors American Express Aspire Card was independently collected by Upgraded Points and not provided nor reviewed by the issuer.

 Yes, there is a $45 plus tax resort fee that is charged daily.
 Guests that pay in full with Hilton Honors points will have that fee waived.

 Valet parking is $40 and self-parking is $30.

 No, the Waldorf Astoria Orlando is located in Bonnet Creek, which is surrounded on 3 sides by Disney property.
 The resort is just minutes from Disney Springs and Walt Disney World theme parks.